bmjaron/phase_2_final_project/README.md

 1.  **Multicolinearity:** This should not be a problem for us, as we worked hard to eliminate this problem earlier.
 2. **Normality:** Looking at the p-value of the Jarque-Bera test, which checks for residual normality, we can see a value of 0.
 This means that we can reject the null hypothesis that our model residuals are not normal in favor of the alternative hypothesis that our model residuals are normal.
 In short, we've met the normality assumption with statistical significance.
 3. **Homoscedasticity:** A look above at the Goldfeld-Quandt test we ran shows a p-value of 0.99, which means we fail to reject the null hypothesis, and conclude that our data is homoscedastic.
 4. **Linearity:** Last, but certainly not least, is the linearity assumption.
 Below, we'll show the plot of model residuals.
 If there's curvature in this plot, then it is a pretty good indidcation that our model isn't linear.
 Additionally, we'll plot the partial regression plots of each predictor with the target.
 This will helps us understand if each predictor has a linear relationship with the target, while holding all else constant.
 We'll also present the p-value of the linear rainbow test.
 The null hypothesis of this test is that the model is linear.
-A rejection of the null hyptohesis (which will happen if the p-value is less than 0.05) in favor of the alternative hypothesis means that the model is **not** linear.
+A rejection of the null hypothesis (which will happen if the p-value is less than 0.05) in favor of the alternative hypothesis means that the model is **not** linear.

 ![residual_plot](https://github.com/bmjaron/phase_2_final_project/assets/115658357/e2f31500-edb3-47a6-afa7-a4e680d06bff)